robertfmurdock/robertfmurdock.github.io/NextGenProcessesGoals.md

 ---
 layout: page
-title: Next Gen Processes Goals
+title: Goals for Next Gen Teamwork Processes
 tags: pairing development programming agile discipline
 ---

-# Goals for Next Gen Teamwork Processes

 Here are a series of goals, regarding the "Next Gen Processes" dimension.
 In any work context, I intend to try to progress this dimension in as many of these ways as possible.